MaolanaF/Longitude-Latitude-Conversion/README.md

  # Things haven't been done yet
  1. Integration of OpenLayers Map with Conversion Form.
     - Not yet implemented as it requires more time to explore the OpenLayers library.
+ 2. Creating unit tests.
+    - Cannot be done yet, as all features have not been implemented.